 Lately there are some local restaurants that buy locally and fresh.
 Going to a local restaurant that gets food from local farms or ranches gives you a better chance of getting fresh food that has not been treated with sodium.
 These restaurants are more likely to have foods with a good potassium to sodium ratio.
 But their foods are not in the National Database, so it is difficult to know the potassium and sodium make-up of their dishes.

 The dishes included in the database are the ones from some of the chain restaurants, such as Applebee's, Cracker Barrel, T.G.I.
 Friday's and Denny's.
 Uniformly the foods have large amounts of sodium, except for the rare exception such as some French fries.
-The foods making the table with a good ratio of potassium to sodium are French fries.
+However, even French fries have sodium added.
+Their ratio is lower than natural potatoes.
+The foods making the table with the best ratio of potassium to sodium are French fries.
 And most people add salt to their French fries, which destroys the potassium sodium ratio.

-We lowered the ratio for the table so more than two foods could be included.
+We lowered the ratio for the table, so that more than two foods could be included.
 All the other foods tested had as much sodium as potassium, or much more sodium than potassium.
 Even with the lowered standard there were only 6 foods.

-The best bet for getting food with a healthy potassium and sodium content is to avoid eating out as much as possible and getting your own food for preparation.
+The best bet for getting food with a healthy potassium and sodium content is to avoid eating out as much as possible, and to get your own food for preparation.
 Buying food that has not been treated with sodium will give you a better chance of getting food with a good load of potassium.

 There will be no posts on foods that are the packaged, prepared meals available at the grocery, such as Stouffer's, Healthy Choice, Campbell or other prepared meals and entrees that are in the National Database.
 These all are high in sodium.
 They have sodium used to extend shelf life.
 None of those in the National Database have a favorable ratio.
 Some may have dishes within the meal that are okay, but the meals all were analyzed as a whole.
 These foods are located in the central part of the grocery.
 It has been said that the healthiest foods are located at the periphery of the grocery.
 This is where the fresh, unpackaged, unprocessed foods are generally located, although often the processed meats (luncheon meats, sausages, etc) are also located there.